This is the most complete step-by-step guide online on how to start a business.

-Is your product or service explicitly geared toward men, women, or children?
+Is your product or service geared toward men, women, or children?

 Are you looking to attract a particular demographic of any kind?

-Don’t make the expensive mistake of trying to create a business geared toward too broad an audience.
+Don’t make the expensive mistake of trying to build your own business geared toward too broad an audience.